 - SHORT: Eat, Smell, Prey: Opportunity Maps for Canine & Feline Fur People

 The software expects your data to be in a certain format.
-It looks for a spreadsheet where the first three columns represent the labels that make up the mental spaces, towers, and boxes of the mental model diagram (blocks, towers, and windows of a city skyline).
+It looks for a spreadsheet where the first three columns represent the labels that make up the mental spaces, towers, and summaries of the mental model diagram (blocks, towers, and windows of a city skyline).

-In many people’s spreadsheets, the boxes are the summaries you’ve written to clarify what the participant was trying to convey.
+In many people’s sheets, the boxes are the summaries you’ve written to clarify what the participant was trying to convey.

 You can also add a column if your data set is large, collecting several summaries into one box.